Operation debug logging for Jitterbit cloud agents

 - Runtime page: View logs on the Management Console Runtime page.

-Both locations display operation logs with component input and output data (when available) and API request data (when the operation is triggered by an API Manager custom API).
-Request and response payload is included only when API verbose logging is also enabled.
+Both locations display operation logs with component input and output data (when available) and API request and response data (when the operation is triggered by an API Manager custom API).
+Request and response payload is included only when Show Request & Response Payloads in Logs is also enabled in the API's Settings tab.

 Component input and output data